Agricultural Development Act

 Article 74

-The fines imposed by this Act shall be paid within a prescribed period.
-Fines in default shall be subject to compulsory execution by the court of law.
+The fines imposed by the Act must be paid within a prescribed period.
+Fines in default are subject to compulsory execution by the court of law.

 Article 75